mishelashala/intro-to-ddd/README.md

 We have already mentioned a couple of times the term domain but we have not stopped to define it yet.

 According to Eric Evans (the creator of DDD), the domain is "a sphere of knowledge, influence, or activity.
-The subject area to which the user applies a program is the domain of the software"[^i].
+The subject area to which the user applies a program is the domain of the software"[^2].

 If, for example, we are building a basic calculator app, then the domain of our application is the four basic arithmetic operations (and all the things directely related with it).